akveo/react-native-ui-kitten/CODE_OF_CONDUCT.md

 Examples of unacceptable behavior by participants include:

-* The use of sexualized language or imagery
+* The use of sexualized language or imagery;
-* Personal attacks
+* Personal attacks;
-* Trolling or insulting/derogatory comments
+* Trolling or insulting/derogatory comments;
-* Public or private harassment
+* Public or private harassment;
-* Publishing other's private information, such as physical or electronic addresses, without explicit permission
+* Publishing other's private information, such as physical or electronic addresses, without explicit permission;
 * Other unethical or unprofessional conduct.

 Project maintainers have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues,